NFDI4Microbiota/MetadataStandards/docs/quick_start.md

 - Does the selected repository allow the intended license/access condition?
 - Does the manuscript Data Availability Statement match the actual repository record?

-For broad licensing background, use the NFDI4Microbiota Knowledge Base.
+For broad licensing background, use the [NFDI4Microbiota Knowledge Base - License](https://knowledgebase.nfdi4microbiota.de/RDM-Share/licenses.html).
 For the final legal/access choice, follow institutional, funder, ethics, and repository guidance.

 ---